-In the chart below, you can see an overview of the differences between a manufacturer extended warranty and a third-party vehicle service contract offered through Endurance, one of our recommended providers.
+In the chart below, you can see an overview of the differences between a manufacturer extended warranty and a third-party vehicle service contract offered through Endurance, our top overall rated provider.

-You can get factory-level coverage from a variety of other highly rated providers, including CARCHEX and Protect My Car.
+You can get factory-level coverage from a variety of other highly rated providers, including Carchex and CarShield.